 What Is a Hardware Firewall?

-A hardware firewall is a physical device that is installed between a private computer network and the internet to monitor and filter incoming and outgoing network traffic using defined rules and policies.
-Newer next generation hardware firewalls also integrate additional security features such as antivirus and intrusion prevention systems for enhanced protection.
+A hardware firewall, also known as a firewall appliance or physical firewall, is a physical device that is installed between a private computer network and the internet to monitor and filter incoming and outgoing network traffic using defined rules and policies.
+Newer next generation hardware firewalls also integrate additional security features such as antivirus, threat prevention, and intrusion prevention systems for enhanced protection.

-A hardware firewall is an essential network security solution for organizations looking to protect their enterprise network from malicious traffic and cyber-attacks.
+A hardware firewall is an essential network security solution for organizations looking to protect their enterprise network from malicious traffic and cyber-attacks through effective threat prevention.

 Examples of Hardware Firewall